redhat-developer/rpm-packaging-guide/source/general-background.rst

 representation of program that the computer natively understands.
 These programs are **Interpreted** and require a Language `Interpreter`_ or Language Virtual Machine(VM).
-The name *interpreter* comes from it's similarities with how human language interpreters convert between two representations of human speach to allow two people to talk, a programming language interpreter converts from a format that the computer doesn't "speak" to one that it does.
+The name *interpreter* comes from it's similarities with how human language interpreters convert between two representations of human speech to allow two people to talk, a programming language interpreter converts from a format that the computer doesn't "speak" to one that it does.